Discover the Festival Murals & Artists

 About the Mural

-In this mural, a stunning woman sits on a sampan (traditional boat), surrounded by colors, water, and birds.
+In this mural, a stunning woman sits on a sampan (a traditional boat), surrounded by colors, water, and birds.

 About the Artist